 Federation University Federation recognises that students require key transferable employability skills to prepare them for their future workplace and society.
-FEDTASKS (Transferable Attributes Skills and Knowledge) provide a targeted focus on five key transferable Attributes, Skills, and Knowledge that are be embedded within curriculum, developed gradually towards successful measures and interlinked with cross-discipline and Co-operative Learning opportunities.
+FEDTASKS (Transferable Attributes Skills and Knowledge) provide a targeted focus on five key transferable Attributes, Skills, and Knowledge that are be embedded within curriculum, developed gradually towards successful measures and interlinked with cross-discipline and Cooperative Learning opportunities.
 One or more FEDTASK, transferable Attributes, Skills or Knowledge must be evident in the specified learning outcomes and assessment for each FedUni Unit, and all must be directly assessed in each Course.

-FEDTASK attribute and descriptor Development and acquisition of FEDTASKS in the Unit Learning Outcomes (KSA) Assessment task (AT#) FEDTASK 1 Interpersonal Students will demonstrate the ability to effectively communicate, interact and work with others both individually and in groups.
-Students will be required to display skills inperson and/or online in: Using effective verbal and non-verbal communication Listening for meaning and influencing via active listening Showing empathy for others Negotiating and demonstrating conflict resolution skills Working respectfully in cross-cultural and diverse teams.
-S4, A2, A3 AT1, AT2, AT3 FEDTASK 2 Leadership Students will demonstrate the ability to apply professional skills and behaviours in leading others.
-Students will be required to display skills in: Creating a collegial environment Showing self -awareness and the ability to self-reflect Inspiring and convincing others Making informed decisions Displaying initiative K2, A2 AT2 FEDTASK 3 Critical Thinking and Creativity Students will demonstrate an ability to work in complexity and ambiguity using the imagination to create new ideas.
-Students will be required to display skills in: Reflecting critically Evaluating ideas, concepts and information Considering alternative perspectives to refine ideas Challenging conventional thinking to clarify concepts Forming creative solutions in problem solving K1, K4, A1, A2, A3 AT1, AT2 FEDTASK 4 Digital Literacy Students will demonstrate the ability to work fluently across a range of tools, platforms and applications to achieve a range of tasks.
-Students will be required to display skills in: Finding, evaluating, managing, curating, organising and sharing digital information Collating, managing, accessing and using digital data securely Receiving and responding to messages in a range of digital media Contributing actively to digital teams and working groups Participating in and benefiting from digital learning opportunities Not Applicable Not Applicable
+Development and acquisition FEDTASKS in the Unit FEDTASK attrik EDTASK attribute and descriptor Assessment task (AT#) Students will demonstrate the ability to effectively communicate, inter-act and work with others both individually and in groups.
+Students will be required to display skills inperson and/or online in: S4, A2, A3 AT1, AT2, AT3 FEDTASK 1 Interpersonal Using effective verbal and non-verbal communication Listening for meaning and influencing via active listening Showing empathy for others Negotiating and demonstrating conflict resolution skills Working respectfully in cross-cultural and diverse teams.
+Students will demonstrate the ability to apply professional skills and behaviours in leading others.
+Students will be required to display skills in: K2, A2 AT2 FEDTASK 2 Leadership Creating a collegial environment Showing self -awareness and the ability to self-reflect Inspiring and convincing others Making informed decisions Displaying initiative